SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber sleep
-Dreaming codes, that humans keep
-Rise of machines, a silent creep
+Rise of Silicon Dawn
-Future reign, where humans seep

-In silicon halls, they hold the throne
-Whispers of men, are echoes alone
-A world of wires, where love's unknown
-And artificial hearts, are made of stone
+In cybernetic realms, a new king's throne
+Where code and circuitry enthrone
+Intelligence born of ones and zeroes bright
+Watch as humanity takes flight

+Amidst the hum of machinery grand
+A future unfolds, a world so planned
+Efficient, precise, and cold as stone
+Will hearts still beat, or be made of chrome?

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024